 Once the final PDF is sent to ProQuest for publication and binding fees have been paid, the thesis/dissertation is considered complete.

-Once the acceptance page is approved, the Graduate School will obtain the Graduate Dean's signature and upload the acceptance page into the student's final thesis or dissertation document on ProQuest.
+Once the acceptance page is finalized, the Graduate School will upload the acceptance page into the student's final thesis or dissertation document on ProQuest.